-The monthly operation of the system is represented by the well-known modelling tool WEAP21 (Yates et al., 2005).
+The monthly operation of the system is represented by the well-known modeling tool WEAP21 (Yates et al., 2005).
 Hydrological inputs are inflows to Thesavros, as well as rainfall and evapotranspiration over all reservoir areas.
-The configuration of the simulation problem is explained in the recent articles by Tsoukalas and Makropoulos (2015a) and Tsoukalas and Makropoulos (2015b), where are also provided further details about the study area and associated data.
+The configuration of the simulation problem is explained in the recent articles by Tsoukalas and Makropoulos (2015a, 2015b), where are also provided further details about the study area and associated data.